DECEMBER 7 - BIRTHS

 American engineer (naturalized 1937).
 While working for Columbia Broadcasting System (CBS), he developed the first commercial color television system (1936), which used a rotating three-color disk.
 Although initially approved by the Federal Communications Commission, it was later superseded by an all-electronic color system that was compatible with black-and-white sets.
 Goldmark also developed the 33-1/3 LP phonograph that greatly increased the playing time of records, which revolutionized the recording industry.
 He also pioneered in video cassette recording, and developed a scanning system used by the Lunar Orbiter spacecraft in 1966 to transmit photographs to the earth from the moon.

-Died 7 Dec 1970 (born 4 Jul 1883)
+Died 7 Dec 1970 at age 87 (born 4 Jul 1883).

 American cartoonist who satirized the American preoccupation with technology.
 His name became synonymous with any simple process made outlandishly complicated because of his series of "Invention" cartoons which use a string of outlandish tools, people, plants and steps to accomplish everyday simple tasks in the most complicated way.
 Goldberg applied his training as a graduate engineer and used his engineering, story-telling, and drawing skills to make sure that the "Inventions" could work, even though dozens of arms, wheels, gears, handles, cups, and rods were put in motion by balls, canary cages, pails, boots, bathtubs, paddles, and even live animals for simple tasks like squeezing an orange for juice or closing a window in case it should start to rain.

-Rube Goldberg: Inventions! by Maynard Frank Wolfe
+Rube Goldberg: Inventions!, by Maynard Frank Wolfe. - book suggestion.

-Died 7 Dec 1963 (born 16 June 1880)
+Died 7 Dec 1963 at age 83 (born 16 Jun 1880).

 Austrian-American chemist and historian.
 After obtaining a university degree in Vienna he emigrated to the U.S. (1901).
 He worked as a chemist with the American Linseed Co.
 In 1910, with Norman Copthorne, he developed a method of determining the presence of fish oils in vegetable oils, and the method was adopted by the U.S. Dept of Agriculture in 1925.
 Earlier, he had developed the first one-piece window envelope for the Window Envelope Company.
 Partly to supply the Window Envelope Company with a special varnish for its envelopes, Eisenschiml established the Scientific Oil Company (now Scientific Chemicals, Inc.) He also wrote over a dozen books on the Civil War; the best known is Why Was Lincoln Murdered?
 (1937).

-Died 7 Dec 1960 (born 17 Aug 1893)
+Died 7 Dec 1960 at age 67 (born 17 Aug 1893).

 Walter Karl Friedrich Noddack was a German chemist who discovered the element rhenium (Jun 1925) in collaboration with his wife Ida Tacke.
 In 1922, he began a long search for undiscovered elements.
 After three years, the careful fractionation of certain ores yielded element 75, a rare heavy metallic element that resembles manganese.
 Named rhenium after the Rhine River, it was the last stable element to be discovered.
 Noddack is also remembered for arguing for a concept he called allgegenwartskonzentration or, literally, omnipresent concentration.
 This idea, reminiscent of Greek philosopher Anaxagoras, assumed that every mineral actually contained every element.
 The reason they could not all be detected was they existed in too small quantities.

-Died 7 Dec 1952 (born 29 Apr 1872)
+Died 7 Dec 1952 at age 80 (born 29 Apr 1872). quotes

 American astronomer who collaborated with Thomas Chamberlin in advancing the planetesimal theory of the origin of the solar system (1904).
-They suggested filaments of matter were ejected when a star passed close to the Sun, which cooled into tiny solid fragments, "planetesimals".
+They suggested filaments of matter were ejected when a star passed close to the Sun, which cooled into tiny solid fragments, “planetesimals.”
 Over a very long period, grains collided and stuck together.
 Continued accretion created pebbles, boulders, and eventually larger bodies whose gravitational force of attraction accelerated the formation of protoplanets.
 (This formation by accretion is still accepted, but not the stellar origin of the planetesimals.)
-Moulton was first to suggest that the smaller satellites of Jupiter discovered by Nicholson and others in the early 20th century were captured asteroids - now widely accepted.
+Moulton was first to suggest that the smaller satellites of Jupiter discovered by Nicholson and others in the early 20th century were captured asteroids, now widely accepted.

-Died 7 Dec 1912 (born 9 Jul 1845)
+Died 7 Dec 1912 at age 67 (born 9 Jul 1845). quotes

 Sir George (Howard) Darwin, the second son of the famous biologist Charles Darwin, was an English astronomer who championed a theory (no longer accepted) that the Moon was once part of the Earth, in what is now the Pacific Ocean.
 His was the first mathematical analysis of the evolution of Earth's Moon.
 He suggested that since the effect of the tides has been to slow the Earth's rotation and to cause the Moon to recede from the Earth, then by extrapolating back 4.5 billion years ago the Moon and the Earth would have been very close, with a day being less than five hours.
 Before this time the two bodies would actually have been one, until the Moon was torn away from the Earth by powerful solar tides that would have deformed the Earth every 2.5 hours.

-Died 7 Dec 1898 (born 30 Jan 1815)
+Died 7 Dec 1898 at age 83 (born 30 Jan 1815).

-Died 7 Dec 1894 (born 19 Nov 1805)
+Died 7 Dec 1894 at age 89 (born 19 Nov 1805). quotes

 French diplomat, who supervised the construction of the Suez Canal.
 While in the consular service in Egypt he became aware of plans to link the Mediterranean and the Red Sea by means of a canal, and from 1854 onwards devoted himself to the project.
 Work began in 1859 and the Suez Canal was opened ten years later (1869).
 In 1881, he embarked on the building of the Panama Canal, but had not anticipated the difficulties of this very different enterprise.
 The climate, with its torrential rains, incessant heat and fatal disease, took its toll.
 Financial mismanagement, stock failure and bad publicity eventually forced the failure of the company.
 The project was abandoned in 1889.
 It was eventually completed by the United States.